vmurigneu/kraken_howto_ga_workflows/index.md

 ## About

 This document describes how to use a shotgun metagenomics workflow on Galaxy Australia.
 The aim of this workflow is to handle the routine part of shotgun metagenomics data processing.
-The workflow is using the tools MetaPhlAn2 for taxonomy classification and HUMAnN2 for functional profiling of the metagenomes.
+The workflow is using the tools Kraken2 and Bracken for taxonomy classification and the KrakenTools to evaluate diversity metrics.

 This workflow represents just one way of processing data for a ‘typical’ shotgun metagenomics experiment – there are many other options!